The Stock Market. Big and Scary? Nope - It Creates Wealth In The Background.

 I bet you can’t tell which one is the Trader and which is the Investor.
 Ain’t playing with AI images fun?

 The Trader: Someone who buys and sells in the market in the short/medium term to take advantage of price movements, known as ‘market timing.’
 This is risky and can often end in disaster.
 Time and time again, it’s been shown that this approach does not work.
 Price changes can never be accurately predicted.
 I mean, the group on Reddit most famous for meme stock trading is called ‘ Wall Street Bets,’ kinda obvious what they’re doing.
-Gambling!
+Gambling.

-The Investor: Investors have a longer-term focus and strategy; they are looking for steady gains and believe in the investments they purchase.
+The Investor: Investors have a longer-term focus and strategy.
+They are looking for steady gains and believe in the investments they purchase.
 They use time to become millionaires, not outrageous bets.
 Averaging 7-9% a year will make you millions over 20-30 years.

 Check this out:

-Invest $2,000/month in a Three-Fund Portfolio for 30 years, say age 25-55.
-Growing at 8% =
+Invest $1,000/month in a Three-Fund Portfolio for 30 years, age 25-55.

 If you haven’t already, head to the i401k page and kick that off.
 It’s a massive tax deduction and a real wealth builder for freelancers and single-person businesses.